StevenGoe/DM554/README.md

 Useful scripts and material for the DM554 course and in particular the exam.

-The goal of this repo is to speed up parts of the exam, either with nifty tools and functions or with implemented algorihms with automatic LaTeX code generation.
+The goal of this repo is to speed up parts of the exam, either with nifty tools and functions or with implemented algorithms with automatic LaTeX code generation.

 The repo consists of a couple of different part: